Nerwyn/material-rounded-theme/README.md

 ### Views

-- Adds a 40px margin to the top for the top app bar and an 80px margin to the bottom for the navigation bar.
+- Adds an 82px margin to the bottom of the view for the navigation bar when it is present.
+  - The navigation bar is not present on subviews and single view dashboards.
+  - This padding is also removed in kiosk mode.
 - Add card button of classic lovelace views updated to better match the [extended FAB specification](https://m3.material.io/components/extended-fab/overview).
 - Increase `--ha-sections-view-row-gap` to 18px, which is also used for the column gap on mobile displays to match Google Home app.